l2beat/l2beat/packages/backend/discovery/blast/ethereum/diffHistory.md

 One of them is labeled 'Munchables exploiter' on etherscan.
 (0x6E8836F050A315611208A5CD7e228701563D09c5, 0xc207Fa4b17cA710BA53F06fEFF56ca9d315915B7, 0xbf9ad762DBaE603BC8FC79DFD3Fb26f2b9740E87)

-depositTransaction() in the OptimismPortal would allow a user to force an L2 transation from L1 (e.g. a bridge transaction).
-Censoring it combined with censoring the L2 addresses from the Sequencer's side can effectiely seize the funds on L2.
+depositTransaction() in the OptimismPortal would allow a user to force an L2 transaction from L1 (e.g. a bridge transaction).
+Censoring it combined with censoring the L2 addresses from the Sequencer's side can effectively freeze the funds on L2.

 The only other change is that a YIELD_CONTRACT_ADDRESS is introduced to a null address in constants.sol.